 With segments for each client category, you can develop a wide array of personalized ads, emails, on-site messaging, and other promotional activities tailored for each one.

 The sheer number of customer segments you can create in BlueConic’s pure-play CDP for each investor client type is practically endless.
 For instance, you can:

 - Bucket RIAs into different groups based on specific engagements with your firm: site visits, emails opened, content downloaded, events attended, and the like

 - Separate investors by persona type, like those who typically convert into new clients within days or weeks versus those who take months to sign on or never do

 - The amount of risk certain kinds of investors are willing to take on in their (or their clients’) portfolios or the size of investor asset pools advisors in dollars

-Enhancing your investment firm’s marketing with a CDP
+Enhancing your investment management firm’s engagement efforts with a CDP